-RudderStack allows you to send your event data from a source to Microsoft Azure Blob Storage, and dump it in their container.
+RudderStack supports sending your event data from a variety of sources to your Azure Blob Storage container.

 Follow these steps to set up Azure Blog Storage before adding it as a destination in RudderStack: